-Overall, prepare to dress in thin layers you can peel off or put on when conditions change.
-Start with a comfort layer, like a lightweight, short-sleeve shirt.
-Add a hoodie, cardigan or fleece for your warmth layer; and top it off with a coat or jacket.
-If you get hot, you can shed whatever you need to make yourself comfortable.
-The best part?
-Thinner layers take up less room in your suitcase.
+Start with a comfortable layer, like a lightweight, short-sleeved shirt.
+Add a hoodie, cardigan or fleece for warmth, and top it off with a coat or jacket.
+If you get hot, you can shed whatever you need to make yourself more comfortable.

-A waterproof, breathable jacket is better than a simple nylon windbreaker.
-It doesn’t have to be heavy, or even lined (the layers will keep you warm)—but you’ll need a jacket that keeps out the damp.
-Since wet clothes take time to dry, your jacket will ensure you stay dry and comfortable, even with temperature swings.
+A waterproof, breathable jacket trumps a simple windbreaker.
+It doesn’t need to be heavy or even lined (thanks to all your layers).
+However, you will want to bring a jacket that keeps out the damp.
+Since wet clothes take time to dry, this will help you stay comfy at all times.

-Pants that unzip around the knee and convert to shorts might sound unnecessary, but their practicality is undeniable.
-They’ll ensure you’re ready for both a dry, sunny hike and a chilly, damp dogsled experience.
-There are several well-known brands that offer stylish versions made of breathable wicking material.
+Pants that unzip around the knee and convert to shorts might seem unnecessary, but trust us, their practicality is undeniable—they’re twofers!
+They’ll ensure you’re ready for both a dry, sunny hike and a chilly, misty dog sledding adventure.
+Ideally, get a pair made of breathable, wicking material.

-Despite the rain, leave it at home.
-Instead, make sure there’s a hood on your all-weather jacket, or pack a weatherproof hat that can pull double duty protecting you from the rain and sun.
-And it’s worth noting that a hood takes up far less space than an umbrella, leaving more room for your gear and adventure essentials.
+Yes, rain in some parts of Alaska can be frequent.
+Still, it’s best to leave the umbrella at home.
+You’ll be all set with a hood on your all-weather jacket or a weatherproof hat that can pull double duty by protecting you from the rain and sun.
+A hood takes up far less space than an umbrella, which means more room for your gear and adventure essentials.

-4. Pack Two Pairs Of Closed-Toe, Comfortable Shoes
+5. Pack Two Pairs of Closed-Toed, Comfortable Shoes

-You’re eager to explore The Last Frontier, so you’ll need comfortable walking shoes with good traction.
-Depending on the adventure level of your Royal Caribbean shore excursions and cruisetours, you also might want to bring a pair of sturdy, lightweight hiking shoes that are waterproof (skip packing bulky rain boots).
-Two pairs are better than one in this case—especially if you’ve planned several active days.
+Comfortable walking shoes with good traction will be your best friends.
+Depending on the adventure level of your shore excursions and Cruisetours, you may also want to bring a pair of sturdy, lightweight hiking shoes that are waterproof (skip packing bulky rain boots).
+Two pairs are better than one in this case—especially if you’ve planned several days of exploring.

-Bring a lightweight knit hat, gloves and scarf for those cooler days, and pack high-quality socks made of wool or fleece to keep your feet warm and dry.
-The items are small but can make a huge difference in keeping you comfortable on board and on shore.
+Bring a lightweight knit hat, gloves and scarf for the cooler days, and pack high-quality socks made of wool or fleece to keep your feet warm and dry.
+These are small items that make a big difference in keeping you comfortable.